rawerner/Hip-Publisher/README.md

 ## Data Sources

 - A publishing company has provided their music catalog via .xlsx files.
 I will need to parse it to reformat fields and tables.
-Here is a link to an example of one of therisongwriter's catalog worksheets [here] (https://github.com/rawerner/Hip-Publisher/tree/master/data)
+Here is a link to an example of one of their songwriter's catalog worksheets [here](https://github.com/rawerner/Hip-Publisher/tree/master/data)